Cape Cod: Climate

-Under the Koppen Climate Classification, the Cape Cod area has a temperate humid climate or Cfb climate (coldest month has a mean temperature above -3 C (26.4 F) but below 18 C (64.4 F).
+Under the Köppen climate classification, the Cape Cod area has an oceanic climate.
 Locally, the Cape has a more moderate climate than inland locations in eastern New England.
-On occasion it takes the brunt of extreme weather systems such as the Blizzard of 2005 and Hurricane Bob.
+On occasion, it takes the brunt of extreme weather systems such as the Blizzard of 2005 and Hurricane Bob.
 Because of the influence of the Atlantic Ocean on three sides, temperatures are typically a few degrees lower in the summer and often several degrees higher in the winter than the adjacent mainland.
-Two ocean currents (the Gulf Stream, a warm ocean current from the south) and the Labrador Current, a cold ocean current from the north), meander and interact with each other.
-As a result, the ocean temperatures on the eastern shore of Cape Cod rarely gets above 60 F, while along the southern coast (Nantucket Sound), water temperatures can sometimes reach 70 F or higher.
+Two ocean currents (the Gulf Stream, a warm ocean current from the south, and the Labrador Current, a cold ocean current from the north), meander and interact with each other.
+As a result, the ocean temperatures on the eastern shore of Cape Cod rarely get above 60 F, while along the southern coast (Nantucket Sound), water temperatures can sometimes reach 70 F or higher.

+The water surrounding Cape Cod moderates winter temperatures nearly enough to extend the humid subtropical climate zone to what could be its northernmost limit in eastern North America, as the peninsula is split between USDA hardiness zones 7a (Upper and Mid Cape) and 7b (Lower and Outer Cape).
+Consequently, many subtropical indicator plant species typically found in more southerly latitudes are grown there, including Camellias, Ilex opaca, Magnolia grandiflora and Albizia julibrissin.
+However, Cape Cod falls below the 72 F threshold, as the warmest month, July, averages around 68.25 F.